wgsl-analyzer/wgsl-analyzer/crates/wgslfmt/Contributing.md

 It carries all the semantic information about the code, but not all of the syntax.
 In particular, we lose white space and comments (although doc comments are preserved).

-There are different nodes for every kind of item and expression in WGSL.
+There are different nodes for every kind of item and expression in WGSL/WESL.
 For more details, see the source code: [ast.rs].

 [ast.rs]: <../../crates/syntax/src/ast.rs>